Deaf/Hard of Hearing (DHH) Mental Health Program

 All our services are provided by telehealth (video).

-We work with DHH children, teens and young adults until they complete high school (up to age 21).
+We work with DHH infants, children, teens and young adults until they complete high school (up to age 21).
 The needs and concerns of the families we serve may be minor or complex.
 Hearing children with a family member who is DHH are also eligible for our services.

 - Their hearing level